daminienrico/pyspark_MLlib_example/README.md

     1594237

 We are ready to cluster the data, but first we need to transform the DataFrame to an RDD.
 The first column is delited because the plate (which is a number) is not a meaningful information for KMeans.
+It is necessary to tune the number of clusters

 ```python
 #CLUSTERING